 If one were to do a search for a local business in their area, all the information is still displayed on its search page.

-Basically, nothing with Google Business has changed either.
+Basically, nothing with Google Business

 Any information a that a business owner entered is still stored and kept within its database, and displayed when there are search hits for his business: Address, phone number, operating hours etc.